6 Importance of Data Backup In AccountingReading Time: 3 minutes

 Peace of Mind

-With cybercrime on the increase and the ever-present potential of system crashes or some other form of disaster, knowing all your important financial data is adequately backed up gives you peace of mind.
+With cybercrime on the increase and the ever-present potential of system crashes or other disasters, knowing all your necessary financial data is adequately backed up gives you peace of mind.

 Digital data can be saved as a duplicate to a cloud service.
 This is preferable to maintain a copy on a separate in-house server, as this could be affected by the same problem as the primary server hosting the original information.